janneengestoft/birc-project/README.md

 conda env export --from-history -f ./binder/environment.yml
 ```

 > Supervisor note: this also makes it easy to create a binder for playing with the students notebooks without interfering with the project.
-Go to [Binder](https://mybinder.org/) and fill in the `https` address of the student repository.
+Go to [Binder](https://mybinder.org/) and fill in the `https` address of the student repository: E.g. `https://github.com/username/birc-project`.

 ### Building workflows with GWF